 Dr. Kate Brayman performs periodontal surgery when gum disease has spread to encompass teeth and the underlying bone that anchors them.
-Contact her practice, Kate Brayman DDS, in New York City, to schedule an appointment.
-She can treat gum disease before it progresses and introduce you to laser periodontal surgery, which makes your treatment a comfortable experience.
+Contact her practice, Kate Brayman DDS in Woodbury, Long Island, to schedule an appointment.
+She can provide gum disease treatment before it progresses and introduces you to laser periodontal gum surgery, which makes your treatment a comfortable experience.

 Symptoms indicating you may have gum disease include:

 Dr. Brayman has extensive experience performing different types of traditional periodontal surgery.
-Some periodontal surgery is done in healthy gums, such as a gingivectomy to remove excess gum tissue, and a gingivoplasty to reshape gums.
+Some periodontal surgery or osseous surgery is done in healthy gums, such as a gingivectomy to remove excess gum tissue, and a gingivoplasty to reshape gums.

 One of the most common procedures for treating periodontitis is called flap surgery.
-During this procedure, gum tissue is temporarily folded away from teeth to allow plaque, tartar, bacteria, and damaged tissue to be cleaned away from.
-A bone graft may also be performed to regenerate and strengthen damaged bone.
+During this procedure, the gum tissue is temporarily folded away from teeth to allow plaque, tartar, bacteria, and damaged tissue to be cleaned away.
+A bone graft may also be performed to regenerate and strengthen the damaged bone.

-Laser periodontal surgery has become so advanced that traditional methods often aren’t necessary.
-Laser therapy accomplishes the same goals — removing inflamed and damaged tissue — but it’s a more comfortable dental experience.
+Laser periodontal surgery or laser dentistry has become so advanced that traditional methods often aren’t necessary.
+Laser dentistry accomplishes the same goals — removing inflamed and damaged tissue — but it’s a more comfortable dental experience.
 Dr. Brayman recommends laser periodontal surgery for patients with dental anxiety.

 Our advanced technology can enhance diagnostic accuracy and treatment precision – leading to better patient outcomes, reduced discomfort, and better communication.

 We aim to foster trust with you as our patient, which enables you to actively participate in your overall dental health journey.

 If you do not see your insurance provider listed, please contact us.